Isra Khuja, Esq.

 Isra began is an attorney in the firm’s litigation and business transactions departments.
 In April 2021, the Detroit Legal News interviewed Isra and ran a front-page column focusing on her inspiration to practice law, the pursuit of social justice, success in law school, and her determination in becoming a business lawyer, aptly dubbing her “All Business.”

-Isra focuses her practice upon a variety of litigation matters and transactions in the areas of partnership and fiduciary duty, business tort, commercial special assets, class actions, and general litigation practice.
+Isra focuses her practice upon a variety of litigation matters and transactions in the areas of partnership and fiduciary duty, business tort, class action, and financial institutions and commercial special assets.

 While at Wayne State University Law School, Isra was a member of the Moot Court team and served as a Director for the In-House Competition.
 She was also a National Team oralist and brief-writer, and, in 2021, she earned the Moot Court Best Oralist Award, taking first place in a national Moot Court Competition from amongst 16 law schools.
 In order to promote diversity on campus, Isra re-activated the Middle Eastern Law Student Association with several of her classmates and was elected Co-President, 2019-2020.
 Isra is a Merit Award scholarship recipient and an active member of several organizations.
 She has also acquired valuable skills competing in the Transactional Law Competition.